nasa/fmdtools/docs/Glossary.rst

 		The end-state classification given from :meth:`fmdtools.define.block.Simulable.find_classification`.

 	Scenario
-		A specific set of inputs to a simulation, including :class:`fmdtools.define.architecture.function.Model` parameters, :term:`Fault Mode` s, and :term:`Disturbances`.
+		A specific set of inputs to a simulation, including :class:`fmdtools.define.architecture.function.FunctionArchitecture` parameters, :term:`Fault Mode` s, and :term:`Disturbances`.
 Defined in :class:`fmdtools.sim.scenario.Scenario`.

 	Disturbances
 		A specific sequence of variable values over time which may modify system behavior.